OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 - Have a minimum OS installation of Windows 10 Version 1809 (Build 17763).

-To help you sign up and install the Outlook desktop client, see [Getting started with the new Outlook for Windows](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
+To help you install and set up the Outlook desktop client, see [Getting started with the new Outlook for Windows](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).

 For guidance on how to sideload your add-in, see [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md).